 |Adjustable Tempo||Loops can be time-stretched within a BPM range||MIDI drum tracks are always automatically synced to your DAW’s tempo|

-You can get MIDI loops in a broad range of musical styles, from Rock to Latin and everything in-between.
+You can get MIDI loops in a broad range of musical styles, from Rock to Latin and everything in between.
 Luckily for you, we’ve found all of the best free MIDI drum loops and combined them in this pack!
-This pack of Free MIDI drum loops is organised into different categories:
+This pack of Free MIDI drum loops is organized into different categories:

 Played in 16 notes, this loop keeps both the quarter note and 8th note counting, but adds 2 syllables in between.